 - Spray the mold lightly with a neutral-tasting, non-stick spray.
 If you can get coconut oil in a spray can, even better.

-- Pour the tembleque into the greased mold.
+- Pour the tembleque into the greased pan.

 How Do I Make Individual Tembleques?

-To fill individual tembleque molds more easily, set them on a sheet pan before filling them.
-Pour the hot pudding into the moistened/greased mold and transfer the sheet pan to the fridge.
+Set them on a sheet pan first to fill individual molds more easily.
+Pour the hot pudding into the moistened/greased pans and transfer the sheet pan to the fridge.
 They take only 1 hour to set up when made in individual molds, but I recommend chilling them for at least 3 hours.

 How Long Does It Take To Set?